tomrossmann/Backload/README.md

 * Image type conversion: Images can be converted to a different target type.
 * Security: Access control with authentication and authorization (roles based).
 + Extensibility (coming release): Dynamically hook in your own extensions.
 (Multiple extensions for a specific processing step are supported).
++ Scalability by asynchronous internal code and asynchronous support for extensions.

 ### Setup
 [Setup instructions](https://github.com/blackcity/Backload/wiki/Setup)